 I worked hard to achieve my goal of becoming a lawyer.
 I was always in the top 1 per cent of the students in the country in primary and secondary schools during my time.
 And, easily proceeded to study law at UPNG (University of Papua New Guinea) in 1981.

-While being employed there as a young lawyer, I elected to go back into hospital to undergo a major orthopaedic corrective surgery to regain proper use of my crippled right foot.
+While being employed there as a young lawyer, I elected to go back to the hospital to undergo a major orthopaedic corrective surgery to regain proper use of my crippled right foot.

 Thankfully God restored the use of the rest of my arms and legs which I struggled with in my school life.
 I spent about eight (8) months in Port Moresby General Hospital and another 12 months recovering at home.